celo-org/txtypes/README.md

 -   **Active support** 🟢: the transaction type is supported and recommended for use.
 -   **Security support** 🟠: the transaction type is supported but not recommended for use because it might be deprecated in the future.
--   **Deprecated** 🔴: the transaction type is not supported and not recommended for use.
+-   **Sunset** 🔴: the transaction type was supported in the past but will fail now.

 ### Client library support